luslab/oz-bulk-rnaseq/D. Alignment.md

 ## Merge BAM files

 As you aligned each fastq file separately you have a BAM file for each fastq.
-At some point you will need to merge all the BAM files for downstream processing.
+At some point you will need to merge the BAM files for downstream processing.

+You should merge BAM files from each condition but not combine different conditions (wildtype & mutant).
 ```bash
 #run samtools merge command listing all BAM files to read in
 samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`